seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/2-100/README.md

 - 11. [Former Countries, Asia, note 11] Qajar Iran ceased to exist on 1925, October 31st, when it was deposed by the Constituent Assembly of the Imperial State of Persia.

+###### FC-ASIA12

+- 12. [Former Countries, Asia, note 12] Qing Dynasty China ceased to exist on 1912, February 12th, when the monarchy was abolished, and the Republic of China was formed.

+###### FC-ASIA13

+- 13. [Former Countries, Asia, note 13] The Republic of China (1912-1949) ceased to exist on 1949, December 7th, when the Peoples Republic of China took over, and the ROC had to retreat to Taipei, in what is now Taiwan (also known as the Republic of China) additionally, on 1950, May 1st, Taiwan lost its last major holding in mainland PROC.

 ---

 ###### FC-NORTHAMERICA1